spring-media/adsolutions-implementationReference/cumulative-layout-shift.md

 If you create the placeholder on your own and wonder about the necessary height of the placeholder, you can simply take a look at the adSSetup object.
 There you will find the ordered sizes for the respective ads.
 Take the largest size to build a CLS compliant placeholder.

-# How to test

-At first you should set a cookie to receive our development version of the adlib.
-Go to https://adtechnology.axelspringer.com/beta.php, choose "Alpha (Alpha)" and click "set branch".
-Now you should see the new cls placeholder on our pages.

 ## Further resources